johnnovak/dotfiles/README.md

 # Overview

 This repo contains my universal dotfiles for OS X, Linux and Cygwin.
-The general idea is that a core set functionality should be available on all platforms (e.g. shell behaviour, system clipboard and mouse support in Vim and tmux, unified colourscheme etc.) and there are also platform specific tweaks and configurations for each platform.
+The general idea is that a core set of functionality should be available on all platforms (e.g. shell behaviour, system clipboard and mouse support in Vim and tmux, unified colourscheme etc.) and there are also platform specific tweaks and configurations for each platform.

-Tested on:
+Supported platforms:

+* Crunchbang++ 1.0 (based on Debian Jessie)
+* OS X El Capitan (10.11)
 * Latest cygwin on Windows 7

-* OS X El Capitan (10.11)
-* Crunchbang++ 1.0 (based on Debian Jessie)
+**NOTE:** I'm not using Cygwin too much nowadays, so expect breakages.
+Linux and OS X should be okay though as I'm using those on a daily basis.

 # Requirements